braksator/AntFarmSocial/DEVELOPERS.md

 - Prior to releasing code, update the app version by running 'npm version patch', 'npm version minor' etc.., or modifying the package.json as the version is shown in the UI.
+- GitHub has an app called "GitHub Desktop" that makes the git stuff easier.
+- For graphics and UI design ideas check [this Pinterest board](https://www.pinterest.com.au/braksator/antfarmsocial/)